tensorflow/cloud/README.md

 ### Version not supported for TPU training

-**Error like**: RuntimeError: There was an error submitting the job.Field: tpu_tf_version Error: The specified runtime version '2.3' is not supported for TPU training.
+**Error like**: There was an error submitting the job.Field: tpu_tf_version Error: The specified runtime version '2.3' is not supported for TPU training.
 Please specify a different runtime version.
-See https://cloud.google.com/ml-engine/docs/runtime-version-list for a list of supported versions

 **Solution**: Please use TF version 2.1.
 See TPU Strategy in [Cluster and distribution strategy configuration section](#cluster-and-distribution-strategy-configuration).